 Motor through the backcountry on a dune buggy or ATV with Lake Tahoe Adventures , which offers guided tours of the Rubicon Trail.
 Experienced guides teach drivers how to navigate the tricky roads, and the trip includes fascinating detours to areas off the beaten path.
 The views of the Sierras and the distant Nevada desert are worth the drive.

-Take a ride on the Squaw Valley Tram at Squaw Valley Alpine Meadows.
+Take a ride on the Aerial Tram at Palisades Tahoe.
 From a base elevation of 6,200 feet, it climbs skyward for another 2,000 feet, providing breathtaking views of mountain ranges and the lake.
-Passengers disembark at the upper mountain base, where the High Camp Bath and Tennis Club offers three local restaurants.
-You can practice your serve at a cliffside court, then take a relaxing swim in a rock lagoon.
-The Olympic Ice Pavilion is open year-round (ice skating in winter and roller skating in summer).
-Stop at the Olympic Museum to learn about Squaw Valley's 1960 winter games, or hike trails through a gorgeous alpine landscape.
+Passengers disembark at the upper mountain base, where the High Camp offers a pool, hot tub and a couple places to eat.
+The Olympic Ice Pavilion at the top is open year-round (ice skating in winter and roller skating in summer).
+Stop at the Olympic Museum to learn about the Olympic Valley's 1960 winter games, or hike trails through a gorgeous alpine landscape.

 West of Stateline, Gondola Sightseeing & Adventure Peak takes passengers on a scenic ride up to the Heavenly Mountain Resort .
 This high-altitude mecca for skiers is also a favorite stop for summer tourists—the sightseeing deck at the top looks out over the mountains of Desolation Wilderness and chugging paddlewheelers on the lake.
 The Tahoe Vista Trail also begins here.
 In addition to skiing there's snow-tubing, sledding, cross-country skiing or snowshoeing at Adventure Peak Snow Park, plus hiking trails and a rock-climbing wall during the summer.

 With more than 15 alpine ski resorts in Tahoe, skiers never have to hit the same slope twice.
-Tackle the mountain at tried-and-true Squaw Valley Alpine Meadows .
+Tackle the mountain at tried-and-true Palisades Tahoe .

 Stateline's casinos are open 24/7 all year.
-Test your luck (and rub shoulders with the occasional celebrity) at Harrah's Lake Tahoe , Harveys Hotel and Casino or the MontBleu Resort Casino & Spa .
+Test your luck (and rub shoulders with the occasional celebrity) at Harrah's Lake Tahoe , Harveys Hotel, Casino & Resort or the Bally's Lake Tahoe .
 You can always sleep in late.